shawnferry/HOL7712-gitbook/setup/steps.md

 ![](/images/SETUP-006-puppet-lint.png)

-### Is there a better way to validate and lint my puppet code?
+### Is there a better way to validate and lint my Puppet code?

 $$